Chandan118/Bio-Inspired-Navigation/README.md

 - High-Quality Plot Generation: Automatically creates PNG files for Figure 13 (Localization Accuracy) and Figure 15B (Energy Consumption).
 - Structured Codebase: Organized as a proper Python package for clarity and maintainability.
 - Command-Line Interface: Provides flexible control over data and plot generation.
-- Clean Data Ouput: All data is saved in the standard, easy-to-use CSV format.
+- Clean Data Output: All data is saved in the standard, easy-to-use CSV format.

 How to Use